Miltonly/Streets/Anderson Avenue

 Getting around

-Anderson Avenue sits in Timberlea, a position that makes the Milton GO station the natural Toronto commute โ€” a six-minute drive puts Union Station just over an hour door-to-door.
-For those working in Mississauga or Oakville, the 401 ramp at Regional Road 25 is five minutes away, making the drive to either city under 25 minutes.
-Pearson is reachable in about half an hour.
-The street itself is quiet, with local traffic only, so the road network handles the load without the through-traffic noise of busier corridors.
+Anderson Avenue sits in Timberlea, a position that makes the GO line the realistic Toronto commute.
+A six-minute drive to Milton GO Station puts Union under 70 minutes total.
+For those working in Mississauga, the 401 ramp at Regional Road 25 is five minutes away, making the drive a manageable 22 minutes.
+The street itself is quiet, with through-traffic routed to main arterials, so the road network handles the load without noise.

 Schools and catchment